 This is typically a 3-month period when the follicle “rests” before starting the Anagen phase again.
 Stay too long, or start too early, and you’ll see noticeable thinning.
 Unfortunately sometimes the scalp will be unhealthy and hair will stay longer in the Telogen (resting) stage.

 This is known as Telogen Effluviam and results in severe daily shedding for long periods.
-So make sure to nourish your scalp by eating a healthy diet, practicing stress management, and getting plenty of vitamins, minerals, antioxidants, and substances such as essential amino acids (the building blocks of protein), natural vasodilators and plant-based adaptogens.
+So make sure to nourish your scalp by eating a healthy diet, practicing stress management, and getting plenty of vitamins, minerals, antioxidants, and substances such as essential amino acids (the building blocks of protein), and plant-based adaptogens.

 Stage 4 in the hair growth cycle: Exogen